 With December quickly approaching, it’s safe to say it’s time for Canadians to bundle up.
-Canadian winters are particularly gruelling, which is why warmth is of the utmost importance when shopping for winter gear (although style comes in at a close second).
-The key is so stock up on the best brands for winter.
+Canadian winters are particularly grueling, which is why warmth is of the utmost importance when shopping for winter gear (although style comes in at a close second).
+The key is to stock up on the best brands for winter.

 There is a handful of select brands that actually understand what it’s like to endure Canadian winters.
 There are even fewer that understand them so well, they build their brands and design products around helping people withstand the elements — whether that be freezing temperatures, snow, sleet, ice, or wind.

-Here are 10 of the best brands for winter:
+Here are the best brands for Canadian winters.

 Canada Goose is a staple in so many Canadians’ closets because of its commitment to keeping people warm.
 While Canada Goose is known for its outerwear, it also makes fantastic knitwear and winter accessories, like hats and mitts, to equip you with everything you need for winter.
 The winter coats are pretty much beloved by all Canadians (including Ryan Reynolds, who just donated more than 300 Canada Goose parkas to a struggling community in Nunavut).
 There’s no doubt that this is one of the best brands for winter.

 Retail Insider ranked Moose Knuckles jackets as the top parka brand in terms of having the highest thermal insulation value.
 Moose Knuckles jackets will keep you warm in -40 degree cold extremes, plus they are durable and ethically-sourced, making them a go-to brand for winter weather.
 The emblem on the shoulder is a nice, shiny touch as well (that now comes in 24k gold).